bpriver_chain 0.11.0

 - head is not empty.

-- head quantity must be 1.
+- head quantity must be 0 or 1.

 Option #